debops/debops/docs/user-guide/playbooks.rst

 each layer can be executed in the order specified by the user.

-Check the playbooks in the :file:`ansible/playbooks/layer/` directory to see order of execution of specific services.
+Check the playbooks in the :file:`ansible/playbooks/layer/` directory to see the order of execution of specific services.

 .. note:: This setup applies since DebOps v3.1.0, older releases use a set of
           symlinks to achieve a similar result.